LauraLujan1452/Staffing-Optimization-Analysis/README.md

 ![Average hotel occupancy by day of the week](Plots/plot_40.png)
 ### 6. Results
 The Random Forest model achieved an R² of 71% and RMSE of 16.66 guests on the held-out test set.
-The most influential features were "occupancy_yesterday", "occupancy_7d_avg", "occupancy_last_year", based on feature importance rankings.
+The most influential features were "occupancy_yesterday", "occupancy_7d_avg" and "occupancy_last_year", based on feature importance rankings.

 ![Feature importance ranking showing occupancy_yesterday as the dominant predictor](Plots/plot_68.png)